RagingRudolf/CodeFirst.UCommerce/README.md

 ## The future

 I have a lot of plans but it will take time to execute them all.
-Currently I'm working on getting the first Nuget package created and getting out there.
-Right after that I will be working on getting better multilingual support.
-Currently you can choose to make a property multilingual but you don't have the posibility to give it a name for a certain language.
-And last one will be coming slowly, tests!
-When you start using it there might show up some hidden features I need to kill.
+Next step will be creating some tests for some of the helpers and doing some refactoring to making handlers more simple and more test friendly.

 Happy coding!